Florida Legislative Committee Weeks Conclude: What’s Not Being Discussed

 Communities across Florida are struggling with chronic dental access shortages and serious consideration is needed regarding widespread improvements.
 Poor oral health resulting from dental access shortages have risen to public health crisis levels.
 Florida leads the nation in the number of individuals living in areas designated as Dental Health Professional Shortage Areas.
 Sixty-six of Florida’s 67 counties have shortages of dentists.
 According to Betty Kabel, Director of Dental Outreach at North Florida Medical Centers, trying to find a dentist for children on Medicaid of without health insurance is challenging.
 "I recently saw a young boy at an elementary school who ...Read More

 Who We Are

-The Children’s Campaign exists to persuade policy makers, citizens, and advocates to adopt proven strategies that lead to positive outcomes for Florida’s children.
+American Children’s Campaign exists to persuade policy makers, citizens, and advocates to adopt proven strategies that lead to positive outcomes for Florida’s children.
 Engaging the system of care and public and private sectors to approach problems in ways that result in better outcomes allows us to utilize information to make real improvements in targeted rules, regulations, and policies for children.

 The Apprenticeship Center (TAC), is an innovative workforce development initiative of American Children’s Campaign.
 Its goal is to bridge the gap between academic learning and workforce development while providing college students with the opportunity to learn the value and importance of civic engagement.